Klipper3d/klipper/docs/Config_Reference.md

 #min_angle: 5
 #   This represents the minimum angle (in degrees) relative to horizontal
 #   that the deltesian arms are allowed to achieve.
 This parameter is
-#   intended to restrict the arms from becomming completely horizontal,
+#   intended to restrict the arms from becoming completely horizontal,
 #   which would risk accidental inversion of the XZ axis.
 The default is 5.
 #print_width:
 #   The distance (in mm) of valid toolhead X coordinates.
 One may use